Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

   you may need to make changes to get the same visual result.
 - In 4.3 and up, the reverse Z depth buffer technique is now implemented, which may break advanced shaders.
 See
-  `Introducing Reverse Z (AKA I'm sorry for breaking your shader) <https://godotengine.org/article/introducing-reverse-z/>`__.
+  `Introducing Reverse Z (AKA I'm sorry for breaking your shader) <https://redotengine.org/article/introducing-reverse-z/>`__.

 See :ref:`doc_shading_language` for more information.

 This list is not exhaustive.
-If you made all the changes mentioned here and your shader still doesn't work, try asking for help in one of the `community channels <https://godotengine.org/community/>`__.
+If you made all the changes mentioned here and your shader still doesn't work, try asking for help in one of the `community channels <https://redotengine.org/community/>`__.

 Updating scripts to take backwards-incompatible changes into account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some changes performed between Godot 3.x and 4 are not renames, but they still break backwards compatibility due to different default behavior.
+Some changes performed between redot 3.x and 4 are not renames, but they still break backwards compatibility due to different default behavior.

 The most notable examples of this are: